daniruiz/flat-remix-css/README.md

 ###### Flat-Remix is licensed under the MIT License
 <hr>

-#### A simple css library that provides a set of predefined elements for a rapid web applications development.
-It Follows a modern design using "flat" colors with high contrasts and sharp borders.
+#### A tiny CSS library that provides a set of predesigned elements for a fast web development.
+It follows a modern "flat" design using high contrasts and sharp borders.

 <br>